vineetha1996/kafka-evenodd/README.md

 Randomly generated 10 values from the given range.

 ## Output values:
-Gives wether generated value is even or odd.
+Gives whether generated value is even or odd.